Skip to main content

 Find out what to do if there's a problem with your food scraps bin or collection.

-How the food scraps will be processed
+How the food scraps are processed

 The food scraps processing plant is centrally located in the North Island and can process food scraps from other cities and commercial companies.
 Once fully operational, the plant will process 75,000 tonnes of organic material each year, including food scraps from Auckland and other councils.